AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 #### Trusted Site settings in IE
 If you put your site in the trusted site list, cookies are not accessible for Iframe requests.
 You need to remove protected mode for Internet zone or add the authority URL for the login to the trusted sites as well.

+## Samples

+You can find a quickstart and detailed sample under the [sample directory](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/na/msalAngular/lib/msal-angularjs/samples).

 ## Community Help and Support